shaybanerjee/WatNews/README.md

 1) Install Qt Creator. </br>
 2) Open .pro file (it should automatically open in QT). </br>
 3) Download a mobile emulator kit (android or iphone). </br>
-4) Choose the emulator kit in QT and run the app. </br>
+4) Choose the emulator kit in QT and run the app. </br></br>

+Watch the application in action: https://www.youtube.com/watch?v=ywPzqQH72K4